 - You may want to select the blockquote button when adding a quotation — it helps the quotation stand out from the rest of the text on the page.

 - Keep text left aligned.
 You’ll rarely need to center-align text.

 - Most themes will highlight links in a different color and with hover properties.

-WordPress & Divi do a good job of working with different size images.
-This version of the website (2018) inherited a number of images from the previous design.
+WordPress & Divi do an excellent job of working with different size images.
+This website version (2018) inherited several photos from the previous design.
 Not everything is sized consistently.
-Nevertheless some best practices are worth noting.
+Nevertheless, some best practices are worth noting.
 Some image placements use a 16:9 aspect ratio; some use a 4:3 aspect ratio.
-In our experience, it is good to import all images at 1800×1200 px (3:2 aspect ratio).
+In our experience, importing all images at 1800×1200 px (3:2 aspect ratio) is good.
 3:2 images will generally crop gracefully in either direction.
 A consistent size helps when images are placed side-by-side in columns.

 Optimizing Your Images

 Images can be cropped and resized in Photoshop (or equivalent software) before being uploaded to your WordPress site.
-1800×1200 px is large enough to fill most screens, but is not so large as to slow down page loading.
+1800×1200 px is large enough to fill most screens but is not so large as to slow down page loading.
 Photographs should be saved as JPGs to reduce file size.
-Graphics should be saved as either SVG or PNG.
+Graphics should be protected as either SVG or PNG.

 Good Luck with your New Site!